Mohit-Harsh/Eduverse/README.md

 <img src="./assets/ai recommend.png">

 ### 8. **Toggle between Light and Dark mode**

 <img src="./assets/light mode.png" >

 ## How It Benefits Universities and Learners:

 - **For Universities**:

-  - Share structured, up-to-date curricula with students.
+- Provide students with structured, up-to-date curricula tailored to their academic needs.
-  - Ensure students have access to the best resources for each course.
+- Ensure seamless access to high-quality resources for each course.
-  - Simplify resource distribution and updates.
+- Streamline the distribution and updating of educational materials.

 - **For Learners**:
-  - Receive personalized resource recommendations based on your skill level and learning preferences.
+- Access personalized resource recommendations aligned with your skill level and learning preferences.
-  - Stay updated with the latest materials for your chosen skill or course.
+- Stay informed with the most recent materials for your selected skill or course.
-  - Collaborate with peers by sharing and accessing resources effortlessly.
+- Enhance collaboration by sharing and utilizing resources within a peer network effortlessly.

 ## How It Works

 ### 1. **Generative AI for Roadmap Creation**

-- Eduverse uses OpenAI's GPT to suggest modules and topics based on the skill the user wants to learn.
+- Eduverse leverages OpenAI's GPT to dynamically generate learning roadmaps based on the desired skill.
-- Example: If a user wants to learn "Digital Marketing," the AI generates a roadmap with modules like "SEO," "Content Marketing," and "Social Media Advertising and their relevant topics all in the format of the course object."
+- Example: For "Digital Marketing," the AI creates a roadmap featuring modules like "SEO," "Content Marketing," and "Social Media Advertising," each broken down into relevant topics formatted as a course object.

 ### 2. **Resource Upload and Sharing**

-- When a user selects the "Share Resource" option, the application will prompt the user to grant permission to access their Google Drive.
-Upon user consent, the app will authenticate and retrieve the access and refresh tokens, which are securely stored on the user's device for future use.
+- Users select the "Share Resource" option, granting the app permission to access their Google Drive.
+- Upon consent, access and refresh tokens are securely stored on the user's device.
-- After the tokens are successfully obtained, the resource file is uploaded to Google Drive using the Google Drive API.
-- A sharable link is generated and stored in the database for easy access.
+- Resources are uploaded to Google Drive via its API, and a shareable link is generated and stored in the database for easy retrieval.

 ### 3. **Progress Tracking**

-- Users can mark topics as "Not Started", "In Progress" or "Completed," and the app updates the progress bar in real-time.
+- Topics can be marked as "Not Started," "In Progress," or "Completed."
+- A progress bar visually reflects the learner’s milestones, keeping them motivated and on track.

 ### 4. **Social Collaboration**

-- Users can browse shared roadmaps, follow them, and access the attached resources.
+- Browse shared roadmaps, follow those created by others, and access their attached resources.
 - Example: A user can follow a roadmap for "Web Development" and access all the resources shared by the creator.

 ### 5. **Internet Resource Recommendations**

 - Eduverse uses web scraping to fetch relevant links from Bing based on the course or skill name.
 - Example: For a roadmap on "Data Science," Eduverse can recommend links to freeCodeCamp tutorials, Coursera courses, and Medium articles.
-- The recommendations are cached to enhance the application's performance and efficiency.
-- Upon the first request for AI recommendations, the app scrapes the data from the web and stores it in local storage.
-On subsequent requests or page refreshes, the cached results are retrieved, providing faster response times.
+- Recommendations are cached locally to improve performance.
+Subsequent requests retrieve cached data, ensuring faster response times and efficient use of resources.

 ### 6. **Curriculum Sharing for Universities**

 - Eduverse enables universities and educational institutions to create and share structured learning paths for their curriculum.
 - Institutions can attach updated resources, such as lecture notes, research papers, and video tutorials, to each module or topic.
 - This feature ensures that students always have access to the latest and most relevant materials and learning paths.

 ## Technology Stack